NikoChristie/NikoChristie.github.io/README.md

 2. **Packages the website for upload**
    This bundles your freshly built website into a format that GitHub can understand and serve to the public
 3. **Publishes the website live**
    This is the "Send" button it uploads your packaged website to GitHub, making it instantly visible to anyone with your website's address.
+(Ordered list - Etter)

 #### Step 9 – Tell GitHub to Serve Your Website